+For both cases (miRNA and siRNA), the heat capacity plot and concentration plot have been calculated.
+The ensemble heat capacity (C_p) is plotted as a function of temperature,

+Table 1 Algorithms or rules for rational design of siRNA molecules

-For both cases (miRNA and siRNA), the heat capacity plot and concentration plot has been calculated.
-The ensemble heat capacity (Cp) is plotted as a function of temperature, with the melting temperature Tm (Cp) indicated.
-The detailed heat capacity plot also shows the contributions of each species to the ensemble heat capacity, whereas concentration plot- Tm(Conc), the point at which the concentration of double-stranded molecules of one-half of its maximum value defines the melting temperature Tm(Conc).
-Both of these were performed by DNAMelt web server (Markham et al., 2005).
+Ui-Tei rules Amarzguioui rules Reynolds rules A/U at the 5' terminus of the sense strand G/C at the 5' terminus of the Duplex end A/U differential >0 strong binding of 5' sense strand No U at position 1.
+Presence of A Each rule is assigned a score which is summed up to a total duplex score to improve the efficiency of siRNA antisense strand At least 4 A/U residues in the 5' terminal 7 bp of sense strand at position 6 Weak binding of 3' sense strand.
+No G at position 19 No GC stretch longer than 9 nt - with the melting temperature $T_m(C_p)$ indicated.
+The detailed heat capacity plot also shows the contributions of each species to the ensemble heat capacity, whereas concentration plot- T_m (Conc.), the point at which the concentration of double-stranded molecules of one-half of its maximum value defines the melting temperature T_m (Conc.).
+Both of these were performed by DNAMelt Web server [27].

-2.8 Prediction of secondary structure
+2.8 Prediction of Secondary Structure

-The mfold web server contained UNAfold program (Zuker et al., 2003) was also used to predict the secondary structure formed between mRNA and RNAi guide strands.
+The mfold Web server contained UNAfold program [24] which was also used to predict the secondary structure formed between mRNA and RNAi guide strands.